Virginia Senate blocks most Youngkin parole board appointees

 RICHMOND, Va.
-(AP) — The Virginia Senate on Thursday rejected a majority of Gov. Glenn Youngkin's nominees to the state parole board, a move the chamber's Democratic majority said was partly in retaliation for House Republicans' earlier defeat of appointments to other government boards.
+(AP) — The Virginia Senate on Thursday rejected all but one of Gov. Glenn Youngkin's nominees to the state parole board, a move the chamber's Democratic majority said was partly in retaliation for House Republicans' earlier defeat of appointments to other government boards.

 “I think that the House needs to be taught a lesson,” Democratic Sen. Adam Ebbin said during an unusually heated debate.